Hookerton, North Carolina: Education

-The town is served by the Greene County Public School system, with five schools located in nearby Snow Hill.
+The town is served by the Greene County Schools system, with five schools located in nearby Snow Hill.
 In addition to these schools, there is one private school, Mt.
 Calvary Christian Academy.
 Early in the 20th century, Hookerton Collegiate Institute was located in the center of town and R.J.
 Matlock was the principal of the school.
 It did not survive the availability of public education.
 (His daughter, Sara Stocks of Hookerton, served on and as chair of the Greene County School Board for a number of years in mid-century, continuing the family's interest in local education.)

 Transportation

 The closest airport to Hookerton is Pitt-Greenville Airport with service to Charlotte Douglas International Airport.

 The only highway that runs through Hookerton is NC 123.
 The closest interstate is I-95, located 40 mi away, in Wilson.

 East Carolina Railroad, intended to serve a route from Tarboro to Kinston, terminated in Hookerton instead, coming from Tarboro but ending just over the Contentnea Creek bridge and never reaching Kinston.
 The railroad provided passenger and freight service during the early 20th century, but has long since ceased operation.